 - The Montmartre Tour: Lasts a little over an hour and gives visitors a good overview of the edgier, more modern right bank, with notable stops at the Sacre Coeur basilica, the Moulin Rouge cabaret, the Saint-Martin canal area, and classic Paris department stores (also known as "les grands magasins").

 - The Bastille Tour: Lasts around an hour and gives a good glimpse of Paris' dynamic center and Seine-side attractions, including the Centre Pompidou, the trendy Marais district, the Ile Saint Louis and Picasso Museum.

-If you don't feel like forking out 20 Euros or more for a traditional bus tour, or you want to see the city like a local, using Paris' city bus system is a cheaper and more adventurous way to see the city.
-I highly recommend using select lines to see popular districts including the Latin Quarter, the city center, the areas around the Louvre Museum, and other coveted corners.
+If you don't feel like forking out 40 Euros (Around $45) or more for a traditional bus tour, or you want to see the city like a local, using Paris' city bus system is a cheaper and more adventurous way to see the city.
+It's recommended to use select lines to see popular districts including the Latin Quarter, the city center, the areas around the Louvre Museum, and other coveted corners.